-About 10m away down into the fiord is the hull of one of the boats.
+About 10m away down into the fjord is the hull of one of the boats.
 The bow of which is still intact and clearly recognizable, as is the mounted machine gun just behind it.

 The gun’s mounting rails are lying in the sand.
 Together with the gearing that allowed it to be turned and aimed.
 But there is not much left of the rest of the hull… Probably because it was burned in the fire that sunk the boat back in 1943.

 Bottom time at this depth is obviously quite limited.
 But most of the boat wreckage is in a fairly small area.
-So there is usually enough time to see everything before heading back up the side of the fiord in to shallower water.
+So there is usually enough time to see everything before heading back up the side of the fjord in to shallower water.

 On the way you will pass more 45 gallon fuel drums and another torpedo tube.
 Complete with its loaded torpedo.
-Then, as you ascend up the sloping sides of the fiord at 35m there is an old Landrover.
+Then, as you ascend up the sloping sides of the fjord at 35m there is an old Landrover.
 Which is parked among more wreckage from the PT Boats, including one of the engines.

 Despite their depth, the PT Boat wrecks are well worth the effort.
 Although you won’t spend much time with them they are definitely worth seeing and having in your logbook!

-The sloping sides of the fiord means that you can make an easy ascent to the surface.
+The sloping sides of the fjord means that you can make an easy ascent to the surface.
 There is lots of stuff to see scattered about from the many years the jetty area has been in service.
 Once you reach the shallows there is even more to see as you let that nitrogen return to where it came…

 Back To: The Complete Guide to Diving Tufi